Home

 TRICARE

-Streamlined Specialty Referrals During PCS Moves: The FY 2023 NDAA requires TRICARE to provide Prime beneficiaries undergoing a PCS with referrals for specialty care at the new duty station before leaving the current location.
+Streamlined Specialty Referrals During PCS Moves: In a congressional hearing on the Exceptional Family Member Program, MOAA highlighted challenges with transitioning care during PCS moves in both testimony and a written statement to the committee.
+The FY 2023 NDAA addresses this issue by directing TRICARE to provide Prime beneficiaries undergoing a PCS with referrals for specialty care at their new duty station before leaving the current location.
 The current policy requires families to move to the new duty station and have a primary care manager (PCM) appointment before getting a new specialty care referral, even for permanent chronic conditions like Type 1 diabetes.
-This change will facilitate transition of specialty care, preventing delays and gaps in care (FY 2023 NDAA, Section 703).
+This change will facilitate transition of specialty care, preventing delays and gaps in care, and should go into effect in 2025 with the next-generation TRICARE contracts (T-5).

 This issue also impacts Families.